Light shines in the darkness

 We may be seeking joy, peace, reassurance, hope, familiar music, the story found in Scripture.
 We come to relive and discover Bethlehem once again and discover the Christ Child into our lives…

-From the pulpit, Pastor Gail Monsma led a virtual Christmas Eve service at Rock Prairie Presbyterian Church.
-The service was shared on YouTube Monday, posted to Facebook on Tuesday and can be viewed at any time.
+From the pulpit, Pastor Gail Monsma led a virtual Christmas Eve service last week at Rock Prairie Presbyterian Church.
+The service will be shared on their webpage: http://rockprairiechurch.org on Thursday, Dec 24 and also posted to their Facebook page.

 The church building at 8605 E. County Highway A has views of the countryside and challenges of rural internet.